 OK, Rick’s Cafe is a pastiche.
 But, what a pastiche.
 Cheesy?
 Hokey?
 Depends on your outlook, your frame of mind.
 I loved it.
 I’m still humming as I push through the thick black curtains…

 Most of the area is a huge souk.
 Alleyways, courtyards and cubby holes abound.
 Later these traditional streets will come alive with local traders selling everything; from traditional clothing, like abayas, djellabas, and kaftans.
-To the renowned babouche slippers (I bought a yellow pair, I'm not sure now!), fez's, olives, herbs, spices, oils, handicrafts, ceramics, and Persian rugs.
+To the renowned babouche slippers (I bought a fetching yellow pair), fez's, olives, herbs, spices, oils, handicrafts, ceramics, and Persian rugs.
 You’ll haggle; I was here yesterday.

 Casablanca is crammed full of Instagrammable backgrounds, especially in this area.